bryanwhiting/blog/book-review/2023-12-22-the-killers-of-the-flower-moon/index.md

 - similar to [The Tell Tale heart](../2023-12-23-the-best-of-edgar-allen-poe/index.md).
 Someone feels better letting go of lying and coming clean.
 He was a happy man, even living in prison the rest of his life.
 - Why doesn't Hale feel this way?

+They were the happiest people because they didn't own anything and nobody owned them.

 Storytelling:
 - Zoom out of the big picture, get to some conclusion of Earnest's story, then get back to the main plot.
 Wrap up the branches, perhaps with some summary or quip.
+- focused on one storyline, but revealed other side stories and off shoots.
+- the mystery is in the known details, unknown at the tkme

+Takeaways:
+- Different types of people.
+Earnest - has somewhat of a conscience to tell the truth.
+- FBI agents died destitute.
+No glory.
+Hoover took it all
+-